Overview —Psychological Services and Personal Counseling

 Psychological Services Summer Hours, June 8, 2015-August 8, 2015

 |Closed on Weekends|

-Drop-in counseling is available without an appointment on Mondays through Thursdays from noon-1:00pm in room 2206.
-Please take a seat in the academic counseling area and wait for a personal counselor.
-If drop-in is full for the day, contact the Health Center, room 2209, to schedule an appointment.
+Drop-in counseling is available without an appointment most Monday through Thursday from noon-1:00 pm in room 2206 or room 2237.
+Please take a seat in the Health Center waiting room and check in at the Health Center desk.
+If drop-in is full for the day, you will be able to schedule an appointment.